SumiSastri/dev-blogs/docs/dns-domain-name-system/part1-how-to-choose-a-domain-name.md

 To choose a domain name, it is useful to understand how the  Domain Name System (DNS) works.

+The DNS is a directory of the names of all registered web domains.The DNS matches the URLs (unique-resource-locators) of a web page, the name of the website to the IP (internet protocol) associated with the webpage.

+The IP address is a string of numbers, which is hard for users to remember, and the IP address is stored in the URL, also long and hard to remember.
+So users can assign memorable names to websites they want to own and register them with the DNS system.
+The DNS is used to point the websites URL to its IP address.

 The DNS is set into motion when searches are carried out for web pages by a computer or any other device (client).
 The search is sent to a server.
 Device use a browsers to search servers.

 The browser sends a request to a server to look up the DNS network.